Syllabus and Schedule for Math 487

 Office: MacLean 375 V Phone: 218-477-2454

-Office Hrs: MWF 10:30–11:20; TH 10:30–12:20 and 1:30–2:50
+Office Hrs: MWF 11:00–11:50; MW 2:00–3:20; TH 10:00–11:50

 E-mail: peil@mnstate.edu Web homepage: http://web.mnstate.edu/peil

 Written and Oral Report: Write a report on a geometric topic.
-Possible topics: topology, fractal geometry, spherical geometry,elliptic geometry, 3-D isometries, plane tilings, frieze and wallpaper patterns, etc. Three people may work together on a project.
+Possible topics: topology, fractal geometry, spherical geometry, elliptic geometry, 3-D isometries, plane tilings, frieze and wallpaper patterns, etc. Two people may work together on a project.
 Each group must have distinct topics.
 Papers should be written in Microsoft Word and may include Geometers Sketchpad animations.
 A minimum of two sources must be books from the library.
 Final reports will be posted on the web.
 Oral reports should give a summary of the information and have a class activity.
 Also, groups are encouraged to present at the Student Academic Conference at which the summary could be given, which would allow the in class portion to be just the activity..

 GRADES: Grades will be based on exams, a comprehensive final exam, a project paper and oral report, collected assignments, quizzes, and class presentations/participation.
 Grades will be based on the following scale: